superlloyd/MenuRibbon/README.md

 All the `MenuRibbon.WPF` classes can be referenced in XAML by the following namespace declaration:
 `http://schemas.menuribbon.net/xaml`

+### Gotchas
+Just realized Menu and Ribbon have incompatible focus handling / behavior, such that they can't be mixed, as I was originally intending!
+Currently adjusting library controls and goals.
+I might keep developing it, but the RibbonBar would become more like a toolbar.

 ### Dependencies
 - [MahApps.Metro](http://mahapps.com)
 - [Rx-Linq](https://www.nuget.org/packages/Rx-Linq)